-Hardwick Primary School will ensure that whole school awareness training will take place every year.
+St Chads CofE Nursery and Infant School will ensure that whole school awareness training will take place every year and in induction of all new staff and agency supply staff.
 This should include the contents of this policy, and awareness of common conditions such as asthma allergies, epilepsy and diabetes.
-This training will be carried out by SBL.
-It is recognised that it is not a requirement to have specific training to administer non-prescribed medications such as pain relief or antihistamines.
+This training will be carried out by the Headteacher and Designated First Aid Lead.